DavidStevensonVtex/WCF/Learning-WCF/README.md

 When you implement a service contract as an interface, the service type implements this interface.

 An alternative to this approach is to apply both the `ServiceContractAttribute` and the `OperationContractAttribute` directly to the service type.

+#### Hosting a Service

+Any managed process can host services.
+Within that process, you can create one or more `ServiceHost` instances, each associated with a particular service type and one or more endpoints for that type.

+Before opening the `ServiceHOst` instance, you can also provide it with base addresses if you are planning to create relative endpoints.
+In order to reach the service, at least one endpoint is required.